Below are resources that we use for anything related to travel.

 For longer than 6 months out of Canada, you should notify your provincial health services branch of the government and advise them of your plans for extended travel.
 For Saskatchewan, you can go online ehealth website and submit when you plan to be gone and expected return date.
 This makes is easy for your return back to Canada and immediately get medicare coverage in your province.
 If you notify them before and on your return, you will not have a waiting period or issues with getting medicare coverage in Canada since it is your primary residence.

 With all insurance, read the fine print and be very open about any previous medical issues.
 It is something I hope I don’t have to use, but it will be there if need be.

 Travel Hack: Check what coverage you have with your credit card, some have medical and travel insurance included if your flights are booked with the credit card.

-A major concern when traveling is keeping your family healthy.
+A major concern when travelling is keeping your family healthy.
 The last thing you want is for a family member to get extremely ill while away from home.
 One health precaution you can do is have immunizations for your family.
 We have a full post about immunizations for family travel and 6 lessons learned during the process of preparing for our 1-year of travel.
 But, these are the following immunizations we all have:

 - Hepatitis A